finanzcheck/AOM/README.md

 and configured within the settings of this plugin.

-To map individual visits with the data from the advertising platforms, all links from the platforms must have additional params that supply the required data to this plugin.
+To map individual visits with the data from the advertising platforms, all links from the platforms must have additional params that supply mapping-related data like campaign and ad IDs to this plugin.
 This data is stored in `piwik_log_visit.aom_ad_params`.
 When a visitor returns with other tracking params, a new visit starts automatically.

+Background jobs import and merge the data from the advertising platforms with individual visits.
+Merged data is is stored in `piwik_log_visit.aom_ad_data`.

 ### Google AdWords